Sporting CP: Stadium

+Academia Cristiano Ronaldo and youth academy

-The Academy is the center of all Sporting Football activity.
-It is the place where the Sporting Professional Team has all its daily preparation and also serves as a hub for carrying out internships.
+The Cristiano Ronaldo Academy is the center of all Sporting CP's football activity.
+It is the place where the Sporting CP professional football team has all its daily preparation and also serves as a hub for carrying out internships.
 It is at the Sporting Professional Academy of Football that Sporting hosts its support staff, which includes the directive, clinical and administrative components.
-On the other hand, the Academy is also Sporting CP's Sports Training School.
+On the other hand, the academy is also Sporting CP's Sports Training School.

 Sporting's youth academy system helped develop Ballon d'Or recipients Luís Figo and Cristiano Ronaldo.

 In the victorious campaign of Portuguese National Team in the Euro 2016 10 out of the 14 players who played the final against France were players "made in Sporting".
-Moreover, at the 2018 FIFA World Cup Sporting CP had 14 players that came through their youth system, making it the most represented youth academy system in the tournament followed by FC Barcelona with 11.
+Moreover, at the 2018 FIFA World Cup Sporting CP had 14 players that came through their youth system, making it the most represented youth academy system in the tournament, followed by Barcelona with eleven.

 Pavilhão João Rocha

-With a total capacity of 3,000 seats, spread over 4 stands and a Corporate area, being the largest indoor arena in terms of sports clubs in national terms.
-Its dimensions meet the requirements for all collective pavilion sports, with an automatic table system for Roller Hockey, and an advanced video and multimedia system.
-In the roundabout between the Pavilion and the Stadium, a monument was also inaugurated to evoke the Club.
-Those who follow the path that surrounds the pavilion will find the Passeio da Fama Walk of Fame, of Sporting former and current athletic glories.
-Next to the pavilion there are also three 5-a-side football fields, with the aim of complementing the Polo EUL.
-One of the entrances to the pavilion gives access to Loja Verde and to a branch of the Sporting Museum, with a design more focused on virtual realities and the concept of a museum in real time.
+With a total capacity of 3,000 seats, spread over 4 stands and a corporate area, Sporting CP's indoor arena named after former Sporting CP's president João Rocha is the largest one in Portugal belonging to a sports club.
+Its dimensions meet the requirements for all indoor team sports, with an automatic table system for roller hockey, and an advanced video and multimedia system.
+In the roundabout between the pavilion and the stadium, a monument was also inaugurated to evoke the club.
+Those who follow the path that surrounds the pavilion will find the Passeio da Fama (Walk of Fame) of Sporting CP's former and current athletic glories where the names of famous Sporting CP's players, athletes, coaching staff and executives such as António Livramento, Carlos Lopes, Dionísio Castro, Domingos Castro, Fernando Mamede, Fernando Peyroteo, Francis Obikwelu, Joaquim Agostinho, José Travassos, Manuel Fernandes, Mário Moniz Pereira, Miguel Maia, Naide Gomes, Patrícia Mamona and Teresa Machado, among many others, can be found.
+Next to the pavilion there is the Sporting CP's youth academy school Escola Academia Aurélio Pereira (named after the club's historical youth development principal Aurélio Pereira) with three 5-a-side football fields, with the aim of complementing the Pólo EUL (Sporting CP's facilities for U13 development footballers at the EUL – Estádio Universitário de Lisboa).
+One of the entrances to the pavilion gives access to a Loja Verde (the club's official store) and to a branch of the Sporting Museum, with a design more focused on virtual realities and the concept of a museum in real time.
 There is also an auditorium prepared to host conferences, training courses and special events.
 The Pavilion and all the surrounding space is prepared to host concerts and cultural events.